Data Types and Operators in Tableau

 - In Tableau, data types define the nature of the values stored in fields and columns.

-- Understanding data types is crucial for proper data analysis, visualization, and manipulation within Tableau.
+- It is crucial to understand data types for proper data analysis, visualization, and manipulation within Tableau.

 - Automatic or Dynamic Data Type :